Lost in Food

 As with most recipes if there is a spice that you really don't like then simply leave it out.
 Likewise if you want the dish to be a little hotter, then add more chilli to the sauce.
 However, take care to balance the spicing in the dish, you don't want one flavour overpowering the others.

-What can I serve with butter chicken curry?
+What can I serve with butter chicken?

 This recipe for butter chicken curry is full of spice so I like to serve it with some steamed basmati rice or some roti style breads.
 The sauce is rich so I don't like adding anything too aromatic, I like the curry to be the star of the show.
 I also like to serve a spicy lentil dahl alongside, something with a nice kick of chilli that adds a different flavour dimension.

-Pin the recipe:
+Pin the recipe

 A pinterest image of a bowl of butter chicken topped with coriander and served with a bowl of steamed rice.

-Additional recipe suggestions:
+Additional recipe suggestions

-For vegetarian curry options try our:
+For vegetarian curry options try my:

 A delicious bowl of butter chicken in a pale blue bowl sat on a pink napkin with a bowl of rice to the back.